top of page

 It was time to put these flows into historical context.
 Increasing human population sizes required increased flows of nitrogen.
 Every ancient agricultural civilisations had at least one legume in its repertoire.

-For example, the Aztecs had climbing beans, the Middle East had lentils and chickpeas, the East had mung beans and soybeans, and Africa had the black-eyed pea.
+For example, In the Americas the Aztecs had climbing beans and the Incas had peanuts, the Middle East had lentils and chickpeas, the East had mung beans and soybeans, and Africa had the black-eyed pea.
 Legumes, of course, form an essential part of vegetarian and vegan diets.
 I also told the students about cover crops, such as legumes, which fix nitrogen while a crop field is not in use.

 Next I discussed the processes of nitrification that ultimately convert ammonia into nitrates.
 I explained to students that plants would assimilate ammonia, but in high concentrations it is toxic and that makes nitrate the preferred form of nitrogen.
 This adds to the narrative that rates of nitrogen flow into the food web are limited by the action of bacteria.